grtoverflow/PC-Malloc/README.md

 ---------
 1. OS kernel update.
 NightWatch relies on page coloring technique to achieve cache resource allocation.
 Our kernel patch is under /kernel\_patch.
 This patch is for the linux kernel "kernel-2.6.32-71.el6".
 See /kernel\_patch/readme.txt for more details.

 2. Install PAPI.
-You can find PAPI at http://icl.cs.utk.edu/papi/.
+You can find the latest version of PAPI at http://icl.cs.utk.edu/papi/.

 2. Install NightWatch library.
 The source code of NightWatch library is under /nightwatch\_v1.0.